Forest Service, USDA.

 All the National Forest System (NFS) lands identified in this application are described in Appendix A and displayed on a map in Appendix B of the withdrawal application.
 This application is available upon request at the Superior National Forest office at 8901 Grand Ave.
 Place, Duluth, MN 55808 or online at http://go.usa.gov/xnfQh.

 The areas described contain approximately 234,328 acres of NFS lands that overlay Federally-owned minerals in Cook, Lake, and Saint Louis Counties, Minnesota located adjacent to the Boundary Waters Canoe Area Wilderness (BWCAW) and the Boundary Waters Canoe Area Wilderness Mining Protection Area (MPA).
 The Forest Service will prepare an EA in lieu of an EIS because no significant environmental impacts are anticipated with the proposed action.

 Lead and Cooperating Agencies

-The USFS will be the lead agency.
-The USFS will designate the BLM as a cooperating agency.
-The BLM shall independently evaluate and review the draft and final environmental impact statements and any other documents needed for the Secretary of Interior to make a decision on the proposed withdrawal.
+The USFS is the lead agency in preparation of the EA.
+The USFS has designated the Department of the Interior, Bureau of Land Management (BLM) as a cooperating agency.
+The BLM will independently evaluate and review the EA and any other documents needed for the Secretary of Interior to make a decision on the proposed withdrawal.